Ramyasree1526/hellloo/README.md

 # Personal Portfolio

-This is a simple, single-page personal portfolio website featuring a dark hero section, an about me section, skills showcase, **education details**, projects gallery, and a contact form.
+This is a simple, single-page personal portfolio website featuring a dark hero section, an about me section, skills showcase, education details, projects gallery, **an image gallery**, and a contact form.

 ## Technologies Used